General Information

 • Submit a letter to the Associate Dean requesting readmission and an explanation of the previous academic difficulties and how the problem(s) have been addressed.

-• The Associate Dean may require the student to submit a written contract for approval by the Associate Dean, signed by the student and the student’s academic success coach, which states how the student will meet the required minimum grade point average or an agreed-upon provisional grade point average within a defined period.
+• The Associate Dean may require the student to submit a written contract for approval by the Associate Dean, signed by the student and the student’s advisor, which states how the student will meet the required minimum grade point average or an agreed-upon provisional grade point average within a defined period.

 Dismissal